Galvarino Riveros Cárdenas

 José Galvarino Riveros Cárdenas (December 2, 1829 – January 11, 1892) was a Chilean naval officer, Commander of the Chilean Squadron during the War of the Pacific.

 He was born in Curaco de Vélez, Sector Changüitad, Isla de Quinchao, Chiloé, Chile on December 2, 1829.

 He was son of Captain Juan Antonio Riveros of the Independencia and of Mercedes Cárdenas, daughter of Lorenzo Cárdenas Díaz, a royalist officer.
-He lived his childhood in Changüitad, the land of his mother, in the neighborhood of Curaco de Vélez.
+He lived his childhood in Changüitad, his mother's homeland, near Curaco de Vélez (Quinchao Island).
 The move occurred shortly after his birth and this has led to various sources being consigned to Changüitad or to Curaco de Vélez as the site of his birth.
 Nevertheless, this is contradicted by his baptismal certificate, which was filed in Valdivia.
 In 1843, the general Jose Santiago Aldunate placed him in the military academy after having lost his father.